-5 Open education is understood as the use of open educational resources in order to provide better quality and more flexibility in higher education.
+3 Open education is understood as the use of open educational resources in order to provide better quality and more flexibility in higher education.

-- Policies and/or regulatory frameworks are put in place that encourage the development of publicly funded educational resources to be openly licensed or dedicated to the public domain as appropriate. - Open Science principles are integrated into student centred learning and teaching notably by using open access publications and research data for learning.
+- Policies and/or regulatory frameworks are put in place that encourage to develop publicly funded educational resources to be openly licensed or dedicated to the public domain as appropriate. - Open Science principles are integrated into student centred learning and teaching notably by stimulating the opening of students' access to publications and research data.

-Theme 2: Foster future teaching
+Theme 2: Foster Future Teaching